How to configure SuSE Linux settings in Endpoint Central?

 - Verify if you have purchased sufficient licenses for your patching requirements.

-Steps to configure SuSE Linux settings:
+Steps to configure SuSE Linux settings in Endpoint Central:

 - You will find the registration code on the SuSE portal

-Architecture and SuSE Linux patching process:
+Architecture and process of SuSE patching:

 Steps involved in the process of scanning and patch deployment: